tigerbeetle/tigerbeetle/docs/reference/accounts.md

 An `Account` is a record storing the cumulative effect of committed [transfers](./transfers.md).

-`Account`s use double-entry accounting: each tracks debits and credits separately.

 TigerBeetle uses the same data structures internally and externally.
 This means that sometimes you need to set temporary values for fields that TigerBeetle, not you (the user), are responsible.